8x8-dxi/ContactNowAPI/ECNOW.md

 /*
  * A returned response will include the following keys and values success => 1/0 (1=true, 0=false)
     total => 0 to n.
-This is the total number of record that was successfully inersted [bad] => 0 to n.
-Number of records that may have failed validattion [key] => Record ID inserted
+This is the total number of record that was successfully inserted [bad] => 0 to n.
+Number of records that may have failed validation [key] => Record ID inserted
-    [info] => Depending on the status of the dataset the returned infor might either be Record is LIVE on the dialer.
+    [info] => Depending on the status of the dataset the returned information might either be Record is LIVE on the dialer.
 OR Record NOT live on the dialer.

 Array